Skip to page content

 You do not need to accept poor pelvic health as an untreatable result of pregnancy and birth.
 70% of women and birthing people who do pelvic floor exercises during and after pregnancy improve their symptoms.

-Our pelvic health sessions provide support and information to prepare you for your body’s journey during pregnancy and after birth.
+Our pelvic health session provides support and information to prepare you for your body’s journey during pregnancy and after birth.
 The sessions also provide an opportunity to discuss any issues you may be experiencing with a physiotherapist.

-The free 1.5 hour group session will cover:
+The free one hour 30 minute group session will cover:

-• What your pelvic floor is, why it is important and exercises you can do
+• What your pelvic floor is, why it is important and what exercises you can do

 • How you can improve symptoms such as leaking wee or poo, vaginal changes or pain, bulging or heaviness in the vagina, or pain when having sex.